 As the more professional models have faded over the years, largely due to cost, there has been a trend towards more rotary type neck massagers.
-These models are often mass produced, designed to look pretty and with a more diverse application.
+These models are often designed to look pretty and with a more diverse application.
 In order to obtain this diverse application, the massagers employ rollers which are meant to be applied to various parts of the body, such as the lower back and legs.
 In order to accomplish this, the rollers which make contact with the body are at a distance to accommodate wider areas associated with the back and legs, being too wide for the smaller neck application.

 A Massager Designed Just For The Neck

 This neck massager is designed exclusively for the neck.
 It is not meant to be applied to the lower back or larger areas of the body, unless you are holding it by the back, under the strap and massaging someone else.
 Typical massagers do not properly contact the mid portion of the neck and only reach the outer part of the neck.
 This leads to a disappointing and ineffective experience for all but the largest of individuals.
-Additionally, massagers designed for larger areas of the body can overpower the smaller neck region, causing too forceful of a massage.
+Additionally, those designed for larger areas of the body can overpower the smaller neck region, causing too forceful of a massage.
 Instead of lying back and relaxing, one must continuously shift positions to make the right contact with the rollers in order to achieve the desired results.
 Too much shifting and too much pressure can lead to damage of the structures and cause inflammation, defeating the purpose of this type of therapy.

 The Neck Massager is small, lightweight, not overpowering and designed to provide therapy to the neck only.
 It is easy to travel with and can be used comfortably in a sitting position in your favorite recliner.

-A totally relaxing and therapeutic experience, use the neck massager for therapy directed at sub-acute as well as chronic neck injuries and arthritic neck conditions where the muscles and joints need a combination of massage and motion for proper long term pain relief and rehabilitation.
+A totally relaxing and therapeutic experience, use the massager for therapy directed at sub-acute as well as chronic neck injuries and arthritic neck conditions where the muscles and joints need a combination of massage and motion for proper long term pain relief and rehabilitation.